 Note: Important topics of individual Federalist Papers: Federalist 10-factions; Federalist 9-strong union; Federalist 39-republican government; Federalist 51-three branches of government independent of each other to ensure liberty; Federalist 78 -importance of an independent judicial branch and judicial review.

-Summarize each article in the Constitution and the rights enumerated in the Bill of Rights; explain the reasons for the addition of the Bill of Rights to the Constitution in 1791.
+Summarize the Preamble and each article in the Constitution, and the rights enumerated in the Bill of Rights; explain the reasons for the addition of the Bill of Rights to the Constitution in 1791.

-Explain the constitutional principles of limited government (e.g., federalism, separation of powers, checks and balances, rule of law), popular sovereignty, natural rights and republican government.

-Key Primary Sources in Appendix E: The Declaration of independence (1776); excerpts from The Federalist, Number 10 (1787); The Constitution of the United States (1787); the United States Bill of rights (1791)
+Key Primary Sources for Topic 2 in Appendix D

+The Declaration of Independence (1776)

+excerpts from The Federalist, Number 10 (1787)

+The Constitution of the United States (1787)

+The United States Bill of Rights (1791)

-Suggested Primary Sources in Appendix E: Excerpts from selected Federalist Papers, such as 1, 9, 39, 51, and 78 (1787-1788); Selected responses by Anti-Federalists (1787-1789)
+Suggested Primary Sources for Topic 2 in Appendix D

+Selected Federalist Papers, such as numbers 1, 9, 39, 51, and 78 (1787–1788)

+Selected responses by Anti-Federalists (1787-1789) The Federal Farmer (Richard Henry Lee) and Centinel

-Topic 3: The institutions of United States government
+Topic 3.
+The institutions of United States government